coderSkyChen/Action_Recognition_Zoo/README.md

 ```

 # Models
 Before using the code you should modify the path as your own.
+The test time for one video is measured on one K80.
 ## Two stream action recognition
 **Main Reference Paper**: [Two-stream convolutional networks for action recognition in videos](http://papers.nips.cc/paper/5353-two-stream-convolutional)